 - Ignore paths off to the left to stay alongside the river.
 In 600m keep right where the cycle route veers up to the left.
 After passing a sports pitch on the left you come to the entrance to Watermeads Nature Reserve.

 This Local Nature Reserve was acquired by the National Trust in 1913 but has only recently been opened to the public.
-In the unlikely event that it is locked you can take the public footpath on the left, running between it and the sports ground to the A217.
+If it is locked take the public footpath on the left past the sports ground to the A217 and resume the directions at below.

-- Go into the reserve, turn right and simply follow the main path as it makes its way around the perimeter, keeping the river on your right.
+- For the main route go into the reserve, turn right and simply follow the main path as it makes its way around the perimeter, keeping the river on your right.
 After passing a large sluice gate the path drops down and crosses a couple of small footbridges.

 Off to the left of the second bridge is a sandstone bench dedicated to Miranda Hill, who with her sister Octavia (a founder member of the National Trust) started the appeal to save the reserve.